WFHK

-WFHK (1430 AM, "94.1 The River") is a radio station licensed to serve the community of Pell City, Alabama, United States.
-The station broadcasts to the eastern area of the greater Birmingham, Alabama, area and is the only commercial radio station in St. Clair County, Alabama.
-Including its broadcast translator at 94.1 FM (W231CW), the station broadcasts into 7 counties to include; St. Clair, Jefferson, Shelby, Talladega, Calhoun, Etowah, and Blount.
-The station is owned by Stocks Broadcasting, Inc.
+WFHK (1430 AM, "94.1 The River") is a commercial radio station licensed to Pell City, Alabama, and airs an adult contemporary radio format.
+It is owned by Stocks Broadcasting, Inc., with studios on Cogswell Avenue (U.S. Route 78) in Pell City.

+WFHK is a daytimer radio station.
+By day, it is powered at 5,000 watts using a non-directional antenna.
+But to protect other stations on 1430 AM from interference, it must go off the air at night.
+Programming is heard around the clock on 250-watt FM translator W231CW at 94.1 MHz.
+The primary coverage area of the AM signal includes St. Clair, Talladega and Shelby Counties.
+With a good radio, the AM station can be heard in Birmingham.

 Programming

-WFHK airs an adult contemporary format which plays hits of the 1970s, 1980s, 1990s & today.
-The morning show consists of long-time radio partners John Simpson and Adam Stocks.
-(Stocks is also the owner of Stocks Broadcasting, Inc.) The two have been together on WFHK since 2000 and discuss everything from local politics to world news.
-In addition to the morning show, John Simpson is on-air during middays and Adam Stocks covers the afternoon drive time slot.
-Jeremy Gossett is on-air during the evenings until midnight.
+WFHK plays AC hits of the 1970s, 80s, 90s and 2000s.
+The morning show is hosted by long-time radio partners John Simpson and Adam Stocks.
+Stocks is also the owner of Stocks Broadcasting, Inc. The two have been together on WFHK since 2000.
+John Simpson is on in middays, Adam Stocks covers afternoon drive time and Jeremy Gossett is heard in the evening.

-On Saturday, Jennifer Jones hosts a 30-minute "Swap Shop" where live callers buy, sell, trade, rent, giveaway, and announce yard sales.
-The Swap Shop has been running on WFHK since 1956.
+On Saturday, Jennifer Jones hosts a 30-minute "Swap Shop" where callers buy, sell, trade and announce yard sales.
+Swap Shop has been running on WFHK since 1956.
 Birmingham radio veteran and television voice over talent Jim Lucas is on air the rest of the day.

-Sundays, WFHK airs the 1980s Edition of Rick Dees Weekly Top 40 which includes the countdown program in its entirety as it aired in the 1980s.
+On Sundays, WFHK airs the 1980s edition of Rick Dees Weekly Top 40, a popular countdown show.

 History

+Early years

 The station was granted its original construction permit by the Federal Communications Commission on November 2, 1955.
-WFHK began broadcasting in 1956.
+WFHK signed on the air on January 7, 1956.

 In February 1999, St. Clair Broadcasting System, Inc. (Betty Williamson, president) reached an agreement to sell WFHK to Williamson Broadcasting, Inc. (Douglas Williamson, president).
 The station sold for a reported $10,000.
 The deal was approved by the FCC on April 14, 1999, and the transaction was consummated on May 14, 1999.

+Stocks Broadcasting

 In January 2001, Williamson Broadcasting, Inc., reached an agreement to sell WFHK to Stocks Broadcasting, Inc. The station sold for a reported $275,000.
 The deal was approved by the FCC on February 27, 2001, and the transaction was consummated on March 1, 2001.

 Stocks Broadcasting owner Adam Stocks was elected mayor of Pell City in 2004.

-On February 11, 2015, Stocks Broadcasting, Inc. launched "94.1 FM The River".
+On February 11, 2015, WFHK began simulcasting on FM translator W231CW.
+Using the FM dial position, it changed its moniker to "94.1 FM The River".